CDCgov/pyrenew-hew/nssp_demo/README.md

 The path to `report_date.parquet` and `prod.parquet` should be specified as command line arguments.

-Eventually, `report_date.parquet` and `prod.parquet` should be read from azure blob.
+Eventually, `report_date.parquet` and `prod.parquet` should be read from azure blob storage.

 ## 2. Fitting the model